 What Are the Examination Requirements to Become a Counselor in Kentucky?

 You are required to successfully complete the licensing examination as well as pass it prior to applying to the Licensed Professional Clinical Counselor credential.
 The National Board for Certified Counselors is who will administer The National Counselor Exam, also known as NCE.
 You can obtain a downloadable form for registration from NBCC.
 You will then mail it to National Board for Certified Counselors with a fee of $185.
 An original transcript will also need to be sent in a sealed, secured envelope.
 You should have a waiting period of approximately four weeks.
 Once you receive the application, you will be able to call the testing center and schedule your exam.

 When you are applying for an LPCC license, you will need to fill out all necessary paperwork and attach the licensing fee.
 You will need to have all experience verified.
 The professional supervisor that can vouch for your experience will be required to sign a notarized document stating your experience.

 If you live in another state and your current license is still in good standing, you may be eligible to receive a reciprocity license.
 You will need to have met Kentucky’s education requirements to be considered.
 Practicing for five years with experience as a professional or certified counselor will also boost your chances for the licensure.

 Counseling Career Outlook In Kentucky

-According to Bureau of Labor and Statistics, the median salary for a substance abuse, mental health, and behavioral disorder counselor in Kentucky is $64,730.
-The hourly wage is $23.70.
+According to Bureau of Labor Statistics, the median salary for a substance abuse, mental health, and behavioral disorder counselor in Kentucky is $45,340.
+The average hourly wage is $23.70.
 The top 10% of this type of counselor earn $78,240 and more.
 The wage and the salary will vary depending on which type of licensure is held.
 The specific type of counseling will play a major role in the annual salary as well.
 The benefits and any other extra information depend on your license and job title.
 There are different licenses that can be provided for any type of counselor.
 Any information does not entirely match every professional counselor license.